Puzzor/puzzor.github.io/_posts/2019-09-01-Linksys Velop Authentication bypass.md

 Firmware version:	Before 1.1.8.192419
 ### Product Background
 Velop is WHOLE HOMEMESH Wi-Fi system from LINKSYS.
 It allows users enjoy fast, nonstop Wi-Fi everywhere with Velop’s modular easy-to-use Wi-Fi Mesh system.
 There are three categories from their official site :WHW0303,WHW0302,WHW0301.
 The differences between these three is the pack count: 1, 2 or 3.
-The system is the same.
+The system are the same.
 ### Vulnerability Details
 During our analysis, we found a critical bug in its firmware and this vulnerability may allow an unauthenticated user get administrator privilege.
 The problem is caused by the API of **/sysinfo_json.cgi**, requesting this url will leak sensitive information and may lead to authentication bypass.
 #### PoC
-We could get some useful information from the PoC below:
+We could get some useful information with the PoC below:
 ~~~http
 GET /sysinfo_json.cgi HTTP/1.1
 Host: 10.158.1.1